 Copyright and licensing are hardly words to lift the spirits and inspire creative energy, yet they are essential.

 There's an ever-growing consumer demand for great illustration.
 I may be biased, but I would say that illustration is the strongest visual communication tool in our increasingly image-based world.
-Its versatility and accessibility are integral to everything from books and , to packaging and advertising.
+Its versatility and accessibility are integral to everything from books (opens in new tab) and websites (opens in new tab), to packaging (opens in new tab) and advertising (opens in new tab).
 Illustration is in our supermarkets, on our mobiles, in our libraries and on our clothes.
 A world without illustration is unthinkable, and it's copyright that supports it all.

 The UK has brilliant copyright law, closely aligned to the also excellent European law.
 These laws look even better compared to the US where, although copyright exists, you have to pay to register it to get the full protection.
 In the UK, that protection is a given: all of your illustration work automatically has full copyright.